telerik/maui-docs/controls/datapager/display-mode.md

 The DataPager lets you control the visibility of its visual elements.
 In addition, you can use Adaptive Display modes to arrange the pager's elements.

 To define which elements can be displayed in the DataPager, use the `DisplayMode` (`enum` of type `Telerik.Maui.Controls.DataPager.DataPagerDisplayMode`) property.
-The available options arre:
+The available options are:

 * `None`&mdash;Displays no elements in the DataPager.
 * `FirstPageButton`&mdash;Displays the first page button.